jbe456/github-email-extractor/README.md

 ## Github email extractor

 Extract Github user emails and names from Github repositories and export them as CSV files.
+Make sure you've read [Github's terms of service and privacy statement](#github-terms-of-service-and-privacy-statement) before using this tool.

 Features: